Every year on October 1, Nova Scotians mark Treaty Day to celebrate the rich history, proud culture and important contributions of Mi’kmaq people.

 Ceremonies and Events

-- On October 1st City Hall will be lit up orange to commemorate Treaty Day.
+- On October 1st City Hall will be lit up orange to commemorate Treaty Day and the start of Mi’kmaw History Month.

 Learn how to pronounce the words "Treaty Day," "September," and "October" in Mi’kmaw.